onflow/flow/docs/development/cadence-downstream-dependencies.md

-# Updating the Cadence Downstream Dependencies
+# Updating the Cadence Downstream Dependencies / Releasing the CLI

 Updating the Cadence downstream dependencies should be done in the following steps: